jqczeng/CarND-Advanced-Lane-Lines/README.md

 [windowing-1]: ./output_images/windowing-1.png "Sliding Window Detection 1"
 [windowing-2]: ./output_images/windowing-2.png "Sliding Window Detection 2"

 In this project, the goal is to write a software pipeline to identify the road lane boundaries in a video.
-The radius of curvature for the lanes and as well as the car position are to be shown in the video as well.
+Each video image is filtered and converted into a high-contrast, binary image.
+The image is then transformed from a 3D image to a 2D image to curve fit the lane lines.
+The radius of curvature for the lanes and as well as the car position are then calculated.
+The fitted lane lines are then transformed back to the 3D image with the radius of curvature and car position displayed on the image.
+The result is a pipeline that can detect lane lines, straight or curved.

+The following sections describe in detail the steps to detect lane lines.

 Camera Calibration:
 ---